-Figure 3: Left panel: preliminary result showing the linearity of the response of the prototype to the 30 GeV/n beam as a function of the energy of the various ions.
-D, He, B, C, O, Mg, Si, S, Ti and Fe nuclei have been selected by the external silicon tracker.
-Right panel: energy resolution as a function of the ion mass number and of the beam energy, for showers having the same containment.

-Test Beam Energy

-Feb 2013 ions Pb + Be 13-30 GeV

-Mar 2015 ions Ar + Poly 19-30 GeV

-Aug/Sep 2015 μ, π, e 50, 75, 150, 180 GeV

-Table 1: Summary of beam tests.

-studied by selecting non-interacting ions.
-The responses were equalized by normalizing to the energy deposit of non-interacting He nuclei, the most abundant fragments.
+deposit of non-interacting He nuclei, the most abundant fragments.
 The showers developing inside the calorimeter were classified on the basis of the starting point, which can determine the shower containment.

-An idea of the performance in a large energy release region can be obtained from the left plot of figure 3, which shows a good linearity in the response of the prototype from the low-Z $(^{2}H)$ up to the high-Z ions (Fe) [4].
-The right panel of figure 3 shows a preliminary estimate of the energy resolution of the prototype as a function of the ion mass number of incoming interacting nuclei.
-Events with showers starting before of the fifth layer of the calorimeter are selected in order to ensure a good longitudinal containment.
-A Fluka-based model of the prototype has been developed and its predicted response is also shown in the right panel of figure 3 (open circles) in comparison with real data.
+Figure 7. signal induced by minimum interacting particles (150 GeV muons) in a cube, used to equalize the crystal responses, fit to the expected distribution (red curve).
+Figure 8. measured distribution of total energy (expressed in MIP units) released with a 50 GeV electrons beam, fit to the expected distribution (red curve).
+The figure 5 shows the response of the calorimeter as a function of projectile energy for showers initiated before the fifth layer while the figure 6 shows the energy resolution for different ions at the same shower containment [4].
+A Fluka-based model of the prototype has been developed and its predicted response is also shown in the left panel of figure 6 (open circles) in comparison with real data.
 A fine tuning of the MonteCarlo simulation was necessary in order to reproduce the beam-test data.
-In particular, an additional spread of 4.5% on the singlecrystal responses and an optical cross-talk of 14% were introduced.
-During the beam test at CERN in the summer 2015, the prototype was initially exposed to $\mu$ beams to equalize the response of all the cubes that compose the calorimeter.
-Then an estimate of the energy resolution has been determined exposing the calorimeter to electron beams of different energy.
-A preliminary result is shown in the left panel of figure 4 referring to a beam of 50 GeV electrons.
-The corresponding resolution is at level of 1.5%, in good agreement with the expectation.
+In particular, an additional spread of 4.5% on the single-crystal responses and an optical cross-talk of 14% were introduced.
+During the beam test at CERN in the summer 2015, the prototype was initially exposed to 150 GeV muon beams to equalize the response of all the cubes that compose the calorimeter (see figure 7).
+Then an estimate of the energy resolution has been determined exposing the calorimeter to electron beams of different energy and determining the total deposited energy.
+A preliminary result is shown in the figure 8 referring to a beam of 50 GeV electrons.
+The corresponding resolution is better than 1.5%, in good agreement with the expectation.
+6. Recent developments A new prototype has been constructed with a completely redesigned mechanics characterized by 18 layers, each equipped with a matrix of 5x5 crystals.

-4. Recent developments

-A new prototype has been constructed with a completely redesigned mechanics characterized by 18 layers, each equipped with a matrix of 5x5 crystals.
 The total depth of this new prototype is 1.6 interaction lengths, corresponding to 35 radiation lengths.
-In this prototype the light signal of each crystal will be read out by two photodiodes, with different sensitive area, in order to cover the full expected dynamic range.
+In this prototype the light signal of each crystal is read out by two photodiodes, with different sensitive area, in order to cover the full expected dynamic range.
 This prototype was tested in 2016 with electron and hadron beams at the H4 line of CERN SPS.
-The right panel of the figure 4 shows a first glance at the performances of this improved prototype.
-Using the large area photodiode, the measured energy resolution for electromagnetic showers is better than 1.5% up to 200 GeV.
+The figures 9 and 10 show a first glance at the performances of this improved prototype.
+The response of the calorimeter is linear as a function of beam energy.
+Using the large area photodiode the measured energy resolution for electromagnetic showers is better than 1.5% up to 200 GeV.
 Comparable performances above 200 GeV can be obtained also using small area photodiode.
-The analysis of data collected during this test is currently under way.
+The analysis of data collected during the test is currently under way.

-Figure 4: Left panel: measured distribution of total energy (expressed in MIP units) released with a 50 GeV electrons beam, fit with the expected distribution (red curve).
-Right panel: energy resolution as a function of beam energy, obtained with large PDs (blue dots) and small PD (red dots).
+Figure 9. total energy deposit as a function of electron beam energy, measured with large PDs (blue dots) and small PD (red dots).